 NOTE: If you encounter login problems, call Computer Services at 1-800-648-2171 ext.
 5210 or 5410

 All Dual Enrollment and Accelerated students should use their OneACCS student email address.
-Please remember this may be the only method your instructor will use in contacting or sending message, reminders and notifications to you as a student, particularly if you are an online student.
+Please remember this may be the only method your instructor will use in contacting or sending messages, reminders, and notifications to you as a student, particularly if you are an online student.

 What is Dual Enrollment/Dual Credit?

-Eligible 10th, 11th, and 12th grade high school students may enroll in a course which provides both college credit and high school credit for the same course.
-Serious consideration and counseling should be provided for 10th grade students to ensure they have the social maturity for college level work.
+Eligible rising 10th, 11th, and 12th grade high school students may enroll in a course that provides both college credit and high school credit for the same course.
+Serious consideration and counseling should be provided for 10th grade students to ensure they have the social maturity for college-level work.

 What is the difference between Dual Enrollment and Accelerated High School Students?
 The Accelerated High School Program allows a high school student to enroll in a college class for college credit only.
 The Accelerated High School student does not receive high school credit for the college course.
 Dual Enrollment means a high school student is enrolled in a college course that will be used for both high school credit and college credit.

 How does a Dual Enrollment class meet high school requirements?

 Typically, students must complete three semester credit hours at the postsecondary level equal to one credit (Carnegie unit) at the high school level in the same or related subject.
 (There are specific requirements regarding English credits.)
 Each participating local education agency/school system (LEA) has the final authority on equivalencies.

 What are the costs associated with Dual Enrollment courses?

 Students are responsible for the cost of tuition, fees, textbooks, and materials/supplies as required in the syllabus of each course.
 Dual enrollment students may enroll in the BSCC approved tuition payment plan.

 When and where can I take the class?